Raising Our Son With Autism

 A Family's 40-Year Journey

-The authors, Merling and Luke Tsai, account their approach to confronting major and unexpected challenges over the past 40 years with their son, Stephen, who has classic autism.
-The Tsai’s told their story to keep a record of the way Stephen has touched many people’s hearts and changed their spiritual direction despite his challenges in cognition, communication, and social relationships.
-Stephen has become a friend, a teacher, and guide to his own parents by enlightening their relationship with God.
-The trials and tribulations that the Tsai family has endured will bring tears to your eyes and a smile to your face in their recognition of Stephen as a perfect gift from God.
-Foreword by Brenda Smith Myles, PhD
+The authors, Merling and Luke Tsai, account their approach to addressing major and unexpected challenges and gifts over the past forty years with their son, Stephen, who has classic autism.
+The Tsai’s tell their story, Raising Our Son With Autism: A Family's 40-Year Journey, to keep a record of the way Stephen has touched many people’s hearts and changed their spiritual direction despite his challenges in cognition, communication, and social relationships.
+Stephen has become a friend, a teacher, and guide to his parents by enlightening their relationship with God.
+The trials and tribulations that the Tsai family has experienced will bring tears to your eyes and a smile to your face in their recognition of Stephen as a perfect gift from God.
+Foreword by Brenda Smith Myles, PhD.

 Meet the Authors